-At Durham Regional Hospital, we’re on our way to creating a culture of customer service excellence and realizing our vision of being recognized as the best community hospital in North Carolina.
+At Duke Regional Hospital, we’re on our way to creating a culture of customer service excellence and realizing our vision of being recognized as the best community hospital in North Carolina.

-In 2004, the employees of Durham Regional defined seven customer service “behavioral” categories for the hospital -- what we see as key service behaviors at every encounter.
+In 2004, employees defined seven customer service “behavioral” categories for the hospital -- what we see as key service behaviors at every encounter.

 These standards are broken into categories with specific behaviors to illustrate the category.
 The standards serve as the foundation for all customer service strategies.